I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_queryresourceinfo.md

 [in] A handle to the shared resource to open.

-`NumAllocations`

-[out] The number of allocations that are associated with the resource.

 `pPrivateRuntimeData`

 [in] If non-<b>NULL</b>, a pointer to a buffer that receives the runtime-private data that is supplied at create time.
 The OpenGL ICD should first call the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtqueryresourceinfo.md">D3DKMTQueryResourceInfo</a> function with <b>pPrivateRuntimeData</b> set to <b>NULL</b> to obtain the buffer size and then call again with the correct size buffer.